 - Take note that a lot of the pakoras (which are vegetables coated in chickpea flour, aka besan flour, and deep fried) are gluten free.
 However, they’re not typically low carb.
 Rice is another gluten free option (but not low carb).

-- Sometimes curry sauces (aka gravies) contain sugar, so to be on the safe side and keep it keto, you can opt for grilled meats.
-Lamb chops are common, and so are skewered meats.
+- Sometimes curry sauces (aka gravies) contain sugar, so to be on the safe side and keep it keto, you can opt for grilled meats, such as lamb chops.

 - You don’t need rice or bread to eat Indian food!
 A spoon works just as well.